FAQ

 External fixators are devices used for limb correction orthopedic surgeries.
 They are metal devices attached directly to the bone that requires correction.
 A majority of the device is visible outside the body (hence the name external fixators) and is attached to the affected bone using surgical pins and wires.

 The deformity that has occurred in the leg – whether you were born with it or it happened later – requires correcting.
 It could be that the deformity is too severe for non-surgical treatments to work or that non-surgical treatments have failed.
 The advantage of external fixation, whether with circular fixation or a rail, is that the treatment can be changed as needed over time.
 An external fixator is easier on the muscles and other soft tissues than internal fixation.
-It gives the surgeon the ability to change the angle of the leg, rotate the leg, and also to make the bone longer if needed in a way that is not possible with other treatments.
+It gives the surgeon the ability to change the angle of the leg, rotate the leg, and also to make the bone longer if needed.

 There are two broad types of external fixators used for bone deformity correction: 1) Monolateral Fixators and 2) Circular Fixators.
 You may learn more about these two types of external fixators in the sections hereafter and may also look here.